warned101/SortingArray/README.md

 # SortingArray

 #QuickSort
 The quick sort algorithm is a sorting algorithm based on divide and conquer technique.
-It sorts the array by taking an element as pivot element from the array.
+It sorts the array by taking an element as pivot element from the array and then comparing this element with other elements using a PARTITION function.

 #BubbleSort
 This algorithm is one of the simplest algorithm available for sorting.
 In this algorithm the current element of array is compared with the next element of the array and if the next element is found to be small then it is swapped.